 Belgians love cycling.
 Since Eddy Merckx we've had more cycling champions than we’ve played World Cup football games.
 Needless to say, cycling is a part of Belgian DNA.
 And although everybody loves cycling as a sport, it still hasn't become a habit to use a bike instead of a car to bridge short distances.
 That's one of the reasons why a lot of cities in Belgium lack decent cycling infrastructure and thus cycling culture.

 As an experienced cyclist in Brussels I have fallen victim to insults and aggressive behaviour quite a lot now.
 Moreover it’s extremely frustrating that roads, even big avenues, lack sufficient and safe cycle lanes.
-In most cases you have to share the road with cars on so-called 'suggestion lanes', actually painted white stripes on asphalt.
+In most cases you have to share the road with cars on so-called cycle lanes, which are often driven or parked on.
+The suggestion marks (painted bicycles on the road) are even worse and have no legal force.
+They just warn drivers that cyclist 'might ride here too'.

 Brussels is rich in its diversity, and among different cultures living here there's also a well-represented (EU) expat community living and breathing the city.
 I know that a lot of my friends think similarly about the current, often dangerous situations on the road.